turbolytics/latte/README.md

-# signals-collector
+# Latte

-Signals collector is a modern Extract Transform Load (ELT) tool.
+Latte is a modern data engineering toolkit.
+Latte provides out of the box config-driven help to reduce the time and cost for many common data engineering tasks, including:

+- Load
+- Aggregate
+- Transform
+- Transfer
+- Extract

-Signals Collector queries data at the source and only creates analytics data necessary for insights, leaving the operational data in the operational data store.
+latte queries data at the source and only creates analytics data necessary for insights, leaving the operational data in the operational data store.

-Signals collector produces analytic telemetry, allowing business analytics and business stakeholders to easily glean product insights from a variety of operational datasources including:
+latte produces analytic telemetry, allowing business analytics and business stakeholders to easily glean product insights from a variety of operational datasources including:

 - [Postgres](https://www.postgresql.org/)
 - [Mongodb](https://www.mongodb.com/)